ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

  ! time-step: optional the duration of the tile step; other time_step=time_units*dt timestep=String "15d"
- ! for consitency check we check that taking 1/dt time_step leads !  to the same duration than time_units with xx seconds timestep tolerance = Real 1.0
+ ! for consistency check we check that taking 1/dt time_step leads !  to the same duration than time_units with xx seconds timestep tolerance = Real 1.0